siran/writing/posts/Why Water Does Not Blow Up.md

 > singularity if transport speed is bounded.

-This conclusion uses only continuity and the causal inequality (3.1).
-No constitutive law, viscosity, or smoothness assumption is required.
+This argument is purely geometric and kinematic.
+It relies only on continuity and the causal bound (2), and does not invoke viscosity, smoothness, or any constitutive law.

-## 6. Reconceptualizing Navier–Stokes
+## Reconceptualizing Navier–Stokes

 The Navier–Stokes equations allow velocity fields with no intrinsic speed limit.
 As a result, they permit mathematical scenarios in which energy is delivered to